JoaoVSBraz/react-props/README.md

 }
 ```

-Right below, we have the card component call which must be inserted on the index.js file.
+Right below, we have the card component call which will be rendered later on.
 ```js
 <Card />
 ```

-The first argument of the component's function it is the component's properties which is an object.
+The first thing that we need to know is that every component in React are functions which it returns html.
+And the first argument of the component's function it is the component's properties which is an object.
 So, now we can define a property for the card component.

 ```js
 <Card name='John Doe' />